Nowruz in Afghanistan

-Some Afghans, including members of the Taliban and their supporters, respectfully do not observe Nowruz traditions.
-During their rule in the late 1990s, Nowruz was banned "due to the thought that it was a pagan holiday centered on fire worship."
-After their reconquest of the country in 2021, the Islamic Emirate of Afghanistan officially cancelled the holiday, but claimed that they will not prevent people from celebrating it privately.
+Some Afghans, including members of the Taliban and their supporters, do not observe Nowruz traditions.
+In 1985, Radio Television Afghanistan aired a Persian play to commemorate and promote Nowruz.
+Under the 1990s Taliban rule, Nowruz was banned "due to the thought that it was a pagan holiday centered on fire worship."
+After the fall of Kabul in 2021, the Islamic Emirate of Afghanistan officially cancelled the holiday, but clarified that they will not prevent people from celebrating it privately.

 Preparations for Nowruz start several days beforehand, at least after Chaharshanbe Suri, the last Wednesday before the New Year.
-Among various traditions and customs, the most important ones are as following (in alphabetical order):
+Among various traditions and customs, the most important ones are listed below (in alphabetical order):